Sujit34/Survey-Data-Management-System/README.md

 # Survey-Data-Management-System

-This website is based on survey data of Multipurpose Disaster Shelter Project.
+A website to manage survey data of Multipurpose Disaster Shelter Project.(Python, Django, PostgreSQL)